 This is followed by a scaffolded handout with the use of color coding.
+It is developed using a task analysis approach.
 I have student work on the first step in isolation as that is the new step (the other steps are prior knowledge and were addressed in the Do Now).
 This avoids all the work on the other steps that can result in sensory overload and allows me to address mistakes in the new content immediately.

 This handout can have the equations removed and be used as a blank template to follow.
 In turn this would be followed with regular solving worksheets.